junxit/us-congress-bills-116/metadata.md

 - 2019-06-03 — Committee on Foreign Relations.
 Reported by Senator Risch with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2019-06-03 — Committee on Foreign Relations.
 Reported by Senator Risch with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2019-06-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 106.
+- 2019-07-09 — Amendment SA 908 agreed to in Senate by Unanimous Consent.
+- 2019-07-09 — Amendment SA 908 proposed by Senator Thune for Senator Cruz. (consideration: CR S4736-4737; text: CR S4737) In the nature of a substitute.
+- 2019-07-09 — Amendment SA 909 agreed to in Senate by Unanimous Consent.
+- 2019-07-09 — Amendment SA 909 proposed by Senator Thune for Senator Cruz. (consideration: CR S4737-4738; text: CR S4737-4738) To amend the preamble.
+- 2019-07-09 — Measure laid before Senate by unanimous consent.
+- 2019-07-09 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent.(consideration: CR S4736-4739; text: CR S4738-4739)
+- 2019-07-09 — Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent. (consideration: CR S4736-4739; text: CR S4738-4739)
+- 2019-07-09 — Senate amendment agreed to: Amendment SA 908 agreed to in Senate by Unanimous Consent.
+- 2019-07-09 — Senate amendment agreed to: Amendment SA 909 agreed to in Senate by Unanimous Consent.
+- 2019-07-09 — Senate amendment proposed (on the floor): Amendment SA 908 proposed by Senator Thune for Senator Cruz.
+- 2019-07-09 — Senate amendment proposed (on the floor): Amendment SA 909 proposed by Senator Thune for Senator Cruz.
+- 2019-07-09 — Senate amendment submitted
+- 2019-07-09 — Senate amendment submitted
+- 2019-07-09 — The committee amendment to the preamble withdrawn by Unanimous Consent.
+- 2019-07-09 — The committee substitute withdrawn by Unanimous Consent.